PJWalker/daggerheart/content/GM Rules/Core GM Mechanics.md

 ### Soft and Hard Moves

-**Soft moves** go easier on the players—they give the party new information about the scene and offer them an opportunity to react to it. **Hard moves** are harsher, more impactful, or more direct—the PCs don’t get an opening to interrupt, alter, or anticipate the outcome.
+**Soft moves** go easier on the players – they give the party new information about the scene and offer them an opportunity to react to it. **Hard moves** are harsher, more impactful, or more direct – the PCs don’t get an opening to interrupt, alter, or anticipate the outcome.

 Use softer moves on rolls with Hope and harder moves on rolls with Fear.